vgvassilev/clad/docs/userDocs/source/user/DevelopersDocumentation.rst

 The built user documentation can be found in `build/docs/userDocs/build`; while the built internal documentation can be found in `build/docs/internalDocs/build`.

-Linux (Ubuntu) with debug build of LLVM
+Developers Environment (Linux) - debug build of LLVM, Clang and Clad from source
 -----------------------------------------

 Clad is a plugin for LLVM Clang compiler infrastructure.
 Clad uses